BAM-PFA/pymm/readme.md

 ### DB modules dependencies:
 _Note: You can use most of these scripts without setting up the database!
 You just won't be able to use the database reporting functions._
 * MySQL Connector/Python is used for MySQL access:
-    * On a Mac: Try `brew install mysql-connector-c` and `pip3 install mysql-connector`, which may reaquire `brew install protobuf`.
+    * On a Mac: Try `brew install mysql-connector-c` and `pip3 install mysql-connector`, which may require `brew install protobuf`.
 If that fails then try `pip3 install mysql-connector==2.1.6` for a version that is not so picky about Protobuf.
     * On Ubuntu 16.04 Just running `pip3 install mysql-connector==2.1.6` seems to work.
 * You need MySQL root privileges on the host machine.
 * On a Mac it really helps things if both Python and MySQL are both `brew`ed installs.